Wednesday, June 26, 2013

 Edinburgh - AIDS, heart disease and false teeth capitol of Britain.

-Body count:5
+Body count:

-Dames: /
+/

 Blackouts

-none, although he's pretty close to one when Tracy kicks him in the balls.
+None, although he's pretty close to one when Tracy kicks him in the balls.

 Title:

-Highly original one, especially in a crime genre.
+Highly original, especially in the crime genre...

 Cover